peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 8.6 Communication

-In non-trivial applications tasks need to communicate.
+In non-trivial applications, tasks need to communicate.
 Conventional Python techniques can be employed.
 These include the use of global variables or declaring tasks as object methods: these can then share instance variables.
 Alternatively a mutable object may be passed as a task argument.